-The Vice Chief of Staff shall be a member of the Medical Executive Committee and Joint Conference Committee.
+The Vice Chief of Staff shall be a member of the Medical Executive Committee and Joint Conference Committee, and will chair the Bylaws Committee.
 The Vice Chief of Staff shall attend and represent, at the direction of and in the absence of the Chief of Staff, the views and policies of the Medical Staff to the Board of Trustees at every Board of Trustees meetings and shall perform such other duties as the Chief of Staff may assign or as may be delegated by these Bylaws, or by the Medical Executive Committee.